diaspora/diaspora/README.md

 These instructions are designed for developers running [Ubuntu](http://www.ubuntu.com/) (Debian) or Mac OS X.

 ## Preparing your system
-In order to run Diaspora, you will need to download the following dependencies:
+In order to run Diaspora, you will need to download the following dependencies (specific instructions follow):

 - [Ruby](http://www.ruby-lang.org) - The Ruby programming language.
 (We're using 1.8.
 Comes preinstalled on Mac OS X.)
 - [MongoDB](http://www.mongodb.org) - A snappy noSQL database.